feast-dev/feast/docs/getting-started/quickstart.md

 ## Step 2: Create a feature repository

-Bootstrap a new feature repository using `feast init` from the command line.&#x20;
+Bootstrap a new feature repository using `feast init` from the command line.

 {% tabs %}
 {% tab title="Bash" %}